A golden brown Bengal Cat on a brown background.

 The Bengal is highly active and highly intelligent.
 This makes him fun to live with, but he can sometimes be challenging.
 On the whole, the Bengal is a confident, talkative, friendly cat who is always alert.
 Nothing escapes his notice.
 He likes to play games, including fetch, and he’s a whiz at learning tricks.

-His nimble paws are almost as good as hands, and it’s a good thing he doesn’t have opposable thumbs or he would probably rule the world.
-Bored bengal cats can also adopt some unconventional (and slightly destructive) habits, including: turning light switches on and off, fishing seals out of drains and excitedly plucking CDs from your DVD player.
+His nimble paws are almost as good as his hands, and it’s a good thing he doesn’t have opposable thumbs or he would probably rule the world.
+Bored Bengal cats can also adopt some unconventional (and slightly destructive) habits, including: turning light switches on and off, fishing seals out of drains, and excitedly plucking CDs from your DVD player.

 Fond of playing in water, the Bengal is not above jumping into the tub or strolling into the shower with you.
 Aquarium and pond fish may be at risk from his clever paws.
 He also loves to climb and can often be found perching at the highest point he can reach in the home.
 A tall cat tree or two is a must for this feline, as are puzzle toys that will challenge his intelligence.
 On the rare occasions that he isn’t swinging on chandeliers or swimming in your pool, the affectionate Bengal will be pleased to sit on your lap.
-It goes without saying that he will share your bed.
+He will share your bed.
 And yes, he steals the covers.

 Bengal Cats Health

-Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
+Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic.
 Bengals are generally healthy, but the following diseases have been seen in the breed:

 • Flat-Chested Kitten Syndrome: A deformity that can range from mild to severe.
 Kittens who survive to adulthood usually show no signs once they reach maturity.

 • Hip Dysplasia: Hip dysplasia is a relatively uncommon but serious orthopedic condition that primarily affects dogs.
-While it is rare in cats, it is not impossible for them to develop hip dysplasia.
+While it is rare in cats, they can develop hip dysplasia.

 • Hypertrophic Cardiomyopathy: A form of heart disease that is heritable in some breeds.